Multiple generalized cluster structures on $D(\text{GL}_n)$: Completeness

-Therefore, the sequence $B_{n-k} \rightarrow \cdots \rightarrow B_{n}$ provides an alternative way of showing that $x_{ij}$'s are cluster variables (another sequence is shown in \cite{double}, but it doesn't translate well to a non-standard BD pair).
-Figure~\ref{f:b2b3} shows the quiver in $n=5$ obtained after applying $B_2\rightarrow B_3$. \begin{lemma} After mutating along $B_{s-k}\rightarrow \cdots \rightarrow B_{s-1}$, the mutation along $B_{s}$ produces the minors from~\eqref{eq:bskh},~\eqref{eq:bskf} and~\eqref{eq:bskg}. \end{lemma} \begin{proof} We prove by induction on $k$.
-For $k=0$, the formulas coincide with the ones obtained from $B_s$.
-Assume that we've mutated along $B_{s-k} \rightarrow \cdots \rightarrow B_{s-1}$ and that the formulas hold.
-We show that the same formulas hold after a further mutation along the sequence $B_s$.
-So, the mutation at $h_{sn}$ reads
+\begin{lemma} Let us apply the mutation sequence $B_{s-k}\rightarrow \cdots \rightarrow B_s$ to the initial seed.
+Then the resulting seed contains the following cluster variables:

+\end{lemma} \begin{proof} We prove by induction on $k$.
+For $k=0$, the formulas coincide with formulas~\eqref{eq:bshsn}-\eqref{eq:bsgss}.
+Let us apply the sequence $B_{s-k} \rightarrow \cdots \rightarrow B_{s-1}$ to the initial seed and assume that the formulas hold.
+We will show that the same formulas hold after a further mutation along the sequence $B_s$.
+The mutation at $h_{sn}$ reads

 This is a Desnanot-Jacobi identity for the matrix

 hence $h_{sn}^\prime = \det Y^{[n-1,n]}_{\{s-k-1,s+1\}}$.
 The subsequent mutations are

 These are Desnanot-Jacobi identities applied to the matrix